 Thirteen Items To Add To Your Site Migration SEO Checklist

 It’s easy to get caught up in all these questions and just focus on getting the job done fast.
-But if you want your new site to be a success, you need to take care of all those details—especially when it comes to SEO.
+But if you want your new site to succeed, you need to take care of all those details, especially SEO.

-SEO stands for Search Engine Optimization, and it’s the practice of making sure that your website appears as prominently as possible for relevant searches.
-You might think that migration shouldn’t affect SEO at all—but there are actually some important steps you need to take before, during, and after migration to help ensure that your new site does well in search results.
+SEO stands for Search Engine Optimization, and it’s the practice of ensuring your website appears as prominently as possible for relevant searches.
+You might think that migration shouldn’t affect SEO at all, but there are actually some important steps you need to take before, during, and after migration to help ensure that your new site does well in search results.

 What is a Site Migration SEO Checklist?